timtadh/zhang-shasha/README.rst

 References
 ----------

-The algorithm used by ``zss.distance`` is taken directly from the original paper by Zhang and Shasha.
+The algorithm used by ``zss`` is taken directly from the original paper by Zhang and Shasha.
 If you would like to discuss the paper, or the the tree edit distance problem (we have implemented a few other algorithms as well) please email the authors.

 `approxlib <http://www.inf.unibz.it/~augsten/src/>`_ by Dr. Nikolaus Augstent contains a good Java implementation of Zhang-Shasha as well as a number of